Lightnet/craftgd/README.md

 # To Do List:
  * Player model
  * Buildings
+ * Headless server and host server for what ever need to config it.

+# Server Headless:
+	Host and Headless server are both easy and hard.
+Required some setup permission to for hosting, players voting.
+As well game modes types.

+	Still required admin login to able to kick player or ban them.

+## Design plans:
+	* One area need for is handling the multiple servers connecting to each other for multiple hub network.
+	*

 # Bugs:
  * Note this project is work in progress.
 It subject change in dev builds.